Bitcoin pauses below record peak; gained 55 percent in November

 “Without everyday utility, pure speculation is driving prices at the moment.
 Traders are forced to use technical indicators to make buy and sell decisions.”

-Bitcoin’s rise has been fuelled by signs that the digital currency is slowly gaining traction in the mainstream investment world, as well as by increasing public awareness.
+Bitcoin’s rise has been fueled by signs that the digital currency is slowly gaining traction in the mainstream investment world, as well as by increasing public awareness.

-In the past week, Google searches for “bitcoin” exceeded searches for “Trump” for the first time, data from Google showed, even though U.S. President Donald Trump has been prominently in the news this week.

 The deputy governor of the Bank of England on Wednesday said investors should “do their homework” before investing in the digital currency.